StealthStop/DeepESM/README.md

      --mem-per-cpu=30G
      python train.py --saveAndPrint --procCats --njetsCats --massCats --minMass 350 --maxMass 1150 --evalMass 550 --trainModel RPV --evalModel RPV --year 2016preVFP --seed 527725 --tree myMiniTree_1l --nJets 7 --inputs UL_NN_inputs/
 ```
-where 40 minutes of GPU time is requested on an interactive GPU node in the Mangi cluster (k40, for Agate cluster one would use a40) and 30 GB of RAM for loading events from disk.
+where 40 minutes of GPU time is requested on an interactive GPU node in the Mangi cluster (`k40`, for Agate cluster one would use `a40`) and 30 GB of RAM for loading events from disk.
 Finally, the last argument provided is the entire `python` call to the executable to run, in this case `train.py`.
-These `train.py` arguments are detailed below.
+The `train.py` arguments are detailed below.
 ```
 usage: usage: %prog [options] [-h] [--quickVal] [--json JSON]
                               [--minMass MINMASS] [--maxMass MAXMASS]